JuliaPluto/HypertextLiteral.jl/docs/src/design.md

     =#

-While assignment operator is permitted in Julia string interpolation, we exclude it in both string literal and macro forms so to guard against accidentally forgetting the trailing comma for a 1-tuple.
+While assignment operator is permitted in Julia string interpolation, we exclude it in both notation and macro forms so to guard against accidentally forgetting the trailing comma for a 1-tuple.

     @print htl"""<div $(data_value=42,)/>"""